TylerDevers/ticTacToe/README.md

 This is a Free Code Camp project.
-It is a work in process.
-It will be a single player tic tac toe game created with html, css, vanilla JS.
+It is a simple game of Tic Tac Toe that uses bootstrap for easy css and vanilla javascript.
+The game's 'AI' simply pics a random empty game space.